stride3d/stride-docs/en/manual/animation/model-node-links.md

     >The entity you link to must have a model with a skeleton, even if the model isn't visible at runtime.

     >[!Tip]
-    >If you don't specify a model, Xenko links the entity to the model on the parent entity.
+    >If you don't specify a model, Stride links the entity to the model on the parent entity.

 5. In **Node name**, select the node in the model you want to attach this entity to.